Sparse Representer Theorems for Learning in Reproducing Kernel Banach Spaces

 The road-map for establishing the sparse representer theorem for the solutions of the MNI problem and the regularization problem in an RKBS may be described as follows.
-By combining the advantages of the two representer theorems in \cite{wang2021representer} and \cite{boyer2019representer}, we first put forward an explicit solution representation for the MNI problem in a general Banach space which is assumed to have a pre-dual space.
-The new explicit representer theorem allows us to represent the extreme points of the solution set as a linear combination of the extreme points of a subdifferential set which is data-dependent.
+By combining the advantages of the two representer theorems in \cite{wang2021representer} and \cite{boyer2019representer}, we first put forward an explicit solution representation for the MNI problem in a general Banach space, which is assumed to have a pre-dual space.
+The new explicit representer theorem allows us to represent the extreme points of the solution set as a linear combination of the extreme points of a subdifferential set of a pre-dual norm, evaluated at a linear combination of the functionals determined by given data.
+As a result, unlike the representer theorems presented in \cite{boyer2019representer,bredies2020sparsity}, which are data-independent, the new representer theorem is \textit{data-dependent}.
+Moreover, we prove that the extreme point set of the subdifferential set is a subset of the extreme point set of the unit ball and its cardinality is finite for certain specific Banach spaces, while the extreme point set of the unit ball includes infinitely many elements.
 By making use of the explicit representer theorem, we propose a sufficient condition on an RKBS so that the solution of the MNI problem in the RKBS has a sparse kernel representation.
 The establishment of a sparse kernel representation for the learning solution requires addressing two issues.
 The first one is to represent the learning solution by the kernel sessions.
 Observing from the explicit representer theorem, it is intuitive to require that the elements in the subdifferential set, the building blocks of the solution set, coincide with the kernel sessions.
 This is the first assumption imposed on the RKBS.
-The second issue is to ensure the kernel representation has fewer terms than the number of the given data points.
+The second issue is to ensure that the kernel representation has fewer terms than the number of the given data points.